What VCommander expects from you

 VCommander has been developed for quick and easy sound designing with your Virus.
 However, you might fail if you don’t know ANYTHING about your Virus.
 You should at least know about its internal structure e.g. the sound memories, the edit memories and the way the Virus handles Multipart patches.
 A basic understanding of the sound parameter as such is also recommended.

 There are no special requirements to run VCommander on you computer.
 Any nova-days computer should do the job.
-The software is tested on Windows XP, 7 and 8 and MAC OSX 10.6 – 10.10.
-We haven’t yet tested El Captain!
+The software is tested on Windows XP, 7, 8 and 10 and MAC OSX 10.6 – 10.12.6.
 We’re always recommending to run the latest driver for your Midi device.
 Midi devices that come along without drivers are almost always causing trouble with SysEx messages.
 Please check with the manufacturer for possible drivers to download and install.

 Virus configuration and Midi settings (standalone):